WE-Research/Edge-Instructions/README.md

-# THIS PAGE IS NOT THE DEFAULT HOMEPAGE
+# THIS PAGE IS NOT THE EDGE DEFAULT HOMEPAGE
 ### Follow the Instructions on the page first to open the Edge default homepage
 We will now reset Microsoft Edge to it's default homepage setting, and then we will open a new Edge window.